 The cake filling is stiff enough to hold small candles if you’re using it as a birthday cake.

-To make it, all you need are 6 simple ingredients, some plastic wrap and a 4-quart mixing bowl, which is about 11 inches across the top like this one.
+To make it, all you need are 6 simple ingredients, some plastic wrap and a 4-quart glass mixing bowl about 11 inches wide like this one.

 Then line the bowl with a double layer of plastic wrap, which will come in handy later for unmolding.
 Then start dipping the black oreo pieces into milk and lining the bowl with them, logo facing the bowl.

 Some people have commented they prefer not to use strawberries, which you can definitely skip or replace with raspberries.